brewhousedigital/pockethost/lunar-luminosity/src/content/docs/introduction.md

 ---
-description: The zero-config, up-in-seconds, hosting platform for PocketBase
+title: Introduction
 ---

 # 👋 Welcome to PocketHost

 ## Overview

-PocketHost ([https://pockethost.io](https://pockethost.io) hosts your [PocketBase](https://pocketbase.io) projects so you don't have to.
+PocketHost ([https://pockethost.io](https://pockethost.io)) hosts your [PocketBase](https://pocketbase.io) projects so you don't have to.
 Create a project like you would in Firebase and Supabase and let PocketHost do the rest.

 PocketHost is a cloud hosting platform for PocketBase.
 You can use it to instantly provision a PocketBase backend for your latest project.
 Features include: